Matt Olson Player Props: Braves vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the sixth-best in the league.
+- The Astros pitching staff is fourth in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros' 3.35 team ERA ranks sixth across all MLB pitching staffs.
+- The Astros have a 3.33 team ERA that ranks fifth among all league pitching staffs.

-- Astros pitchers combine to give up 20 home runs (one per game), the 10th-fewest in the league.
+- Astros pitchers combine to allow 22 total home runs at a clip of one per game (to rank 13th in the league).

-- Valdez gets the start for the Astros, his fifth of the season.
-He is 1-2 with a 1.80 ERA and 25 strikeouts in 25 2/3 innings pitched.
+- Javier (2-0 with a 3.68 ERA and 19 strikeouts in 22 2/3 innings pitched) gets the start for the Astros, his fifth of the season.

-- The lefty's last time out came on Sunday against the Texas Rangers, when he tossed six innings, surrendering one earned run while giving up four hits.
+- The right-hander last appeared on Tuesday against the Toronto Blue Jays, when he went five innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.